Everything About The National Flower Of India - Lotus

 - Notice the seeds for any roots emerging out of them and change the water daily.

-- When you notice roots, fill a small pot with loose garden loam and make an indentation in the top.
-Take these sprouted seeds and place them in the pot covering them lightly with garden loam.
+- When you notice roots, fill a small pot with loose garden loam and make an indentation on the top.
+Place these sprouted seeds in the pot, covering them lightly with garden loam.

-- Now place the pot containing the transplant in a container that holds two inches of water.
-Make sure that the water is warm and kept at a consistent two-inch depth.
+- Now, place the pot containing the transplant in a container with two inches of water.
+Ensure the water is warm and kept at a consistent two-inch depth.

 Caring And Cultivation of Lotus Flower